Tegridy-Code/the-core/README.md

 https://github.com/asigalov61/Torah-GPT2

-Should be used together with The Core Antagonist model:
+Should be used together with The Core Antagonist model (GPT2 774M fine-tuned on precisely same Dataset as the core):

 Its too big so I am providing Google Drive link (~3GB tar)